mchianale/camemBERT-entities-extraction/README.md

 - **learning_rate**: This parameter sets the learning rate for the Camembert model during fine-tuning.
 - **new_learning_rate**: This parameter sets the learning rate for the Feedforward Neural Network (FFN) used for token classification.

+**Can generalize:**
+- No need to specify `entity types` explicitly; it will infer them from the training data during the model training process.

 ## Evaluation
 ```bash
 cd TokenClassifier